Police make arrests in Birmingham after Young Boys fan violence

 Two Young Boys fans had already been arrested during Thursday’s game.
 Several supporters of the Bernese club had thrown stadium seats and coins towards Aston Villa players and police officers, the police wrote.
 Villa player Donyell Malen was hit on the head by a beer cup.
 Some of the incidents were shown on television.

-+ Hooliganism in football: Swiss authorities gamble on tough approach
++ Hooliganism in football: Swiss authorities take tough line

 “The majority of the crowd was in good spirit, but unfortunately, a small minority of away fans caused violence and disrupted the game,” police officer Paul Minor said in the statement.
 “An investigation has been launched, and officers are reviewing body-worn video and CCTV from the stadium of the disorder.”